Zelensky thanks Ireland for its support as he meets Taoiseach in Kyiv

 The tour included a sombre visit to the site of a mass grave in the grounds of a church in Bucha.

-After holding a bilateral meeting with the Taoiseach, Mr Zelensky posted a social media message expressing his gratitude.
+After holding a bilateral meeting with the Taoiseach, Mr Zelensky said he is grateful for Ireland’s support in the war and for the country’s aspirations to join the European Union.

-“Thank you that in this defining time for our state Ireland is near,” he said.
+He also expressed his gratitude for providing refuge for people fleeing the war in Ukraine.

-“I am grateful that Ireland stands by our side in this crucial time for our country.”
+“We are very grateful and we will remember this always as matter of principle, and the gesture of solidarity towards our people,” Mr Zelensky said during a joint press conference with Mr Martin.

 Ireland has taken in more than 36,000 Ukrainian refugees since Russia invaded neighbouring Ukraine at the end of February.